|Country:||United States of America (USA)|

 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

 Yes!
 There is a version of the Sabro hop in lupulin powder form.
 Sabro lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.

 Sabro Hop Statistics